About Our Chapter

 - Traditions – We celebrate the richness of our history through traditions that honor the past while serving the future.

 - Values – We embrace values that make us strong as an organization of mother-daughter leaders.

 - Community Connections – We build connections through experiences that impact our communities.

 - Etiquette – We encourage and mentor kind, respectful and gracious social conduct.

 The Carolina Lily Chapter creates an environment that nurtures positive identity by recognizing and appreciating the value of differences in each other and the world.
 Exposure to culturally diverse people and events broadens perspective, promotes awareness and teaches cultural sensitivity.

 Cultural values and traditions shape the Carolina Lily Chapter role and contribution in our communities.
-Some of the cultural experiences our Carolina Lily Chapter engage in include:
+Some of the cultural experiences our Carolina Lily Chapter engage in virtually or in-person when possible include:

 - Musical Theater